mtnewton/valheim-mods/Gravekeeper/README.md

 3. Launching the game will generate a config file at `<GameLocation>\BepInEx\config`

 ## Changelog
+- v2.1.1
+    - added extra options for KeepInventory
+        - Equipment - checks  `ItemDrop.ItemData.IsEquipable()`
+        - Most `ItemDrop.ItemData.ItemTypes`
+    - KeepInventory will keep quest items so they aren't accidentally deleted if the Grave DeleteItems option is true
 - v2.1.0
     - added back option to keep grave on death
     - option to delete items on death - item that match the KeepInventory flags are still kept